owenstuckman/owenstuckman.github.io/README.md

 Python
 - My go to for a quick script.
+- Scrapy web scraping
+- OpenCV image converting
-- Scrapy web scraping, OpenCV image converting, lots of small projects.
+- Lots of small projects.

 Markdown
 - Obsidian
-- I love notetaking in markdown and using obsidian.
+- I love notetaking in markdown and the utilitarianism of md.

 Power Platform
 - Especially Dataverse, Power Apps, Power Automate.
+- PL-900 Certified
-- PL-900 Certified: Working on PL-200 and PL-400
+- Working on PL-200 and PL-400

 SQL
+- SSMS
-- SSMS, Sql Server 2016
+- Sql Server 2016

 PostgreSQL
 - Supabase(firebase but better)